Oboi: Early life and military career

 After the death of Hong Taiji in 1643, Oboi supported the late ruler's eldest son Hooge over Dorgon during the ensuing succession crisis.
-Despite Hooge's faction losing out to Dorgon's proposed compromised candidate -- Hong Taiji's youngest son Fulin, Oboi continued to participate in military campaigns through Qing's successful invasion of China in 1644.
+Despite Hooge's faction losing out to Dorgon's proposed compromised candidate, Hong Taiji's youngest son Fulin, Oboi continued to participate in military campaigns through the Qing dynasty's successful invasion of China in 1644.
 His rise in the Bordered Yellow Banner hierarchy continued apace with the Qing conquest of the Ming.
 In 1645 he was promoted to the rank of general.
 From 1644 to 1648 Oboi was part of the armies that fought bandit and self declared emperor Li Zicheng (nemesis of the last Ming emperor), bandit king Zhang Xianzhong, and the remnants of Zhang's armies after Zhang was killed in 1647.
 Draft History of Qing claims that in early 1647 during the campaign to pacify Sichuan, Oboi was responsible for slaying Zhang in battle.
 However other Qing records show an entirely different account, one where one of Zhang's commanders, Liu Jinzhong defected to the Qing after fearing being the next victim of Zhang's ongoing purge and execution of his own commanders and soldiers, leading the Qing soldiers and Haoge directly to Zhang Xianzhong's camp where Zhang was alerted to their presence and decided to confront them with only 8 to 10 men.
 Zhang was shot and killed by an anonymous archer from the Qing army after Liu identified Zhang to the Qing troops.
 Oboi is nowhere mentioned in this other account as being responsible for Zhang Xianzhong's death nor was Zhang beheaded in this account.

 In 1648, when Hooge was imprisoned and convicted by Dorgon, Oboi was sentenced to death, but his sentence was commuted to loss of rank.
 Despite his demotion, in 1648 and 1649 he took part in a campaign to extirpate Ming turncoat Jiang Xiang (姜瓖; d.
 1649)––who had now turned against the Qing––from his base in Datong (Shaanxi, north China).